Full System (AlImp) View

 RAM

 The RAM is a working memory for the CORE.
 It contains the program code, data section, and stack.
-The memory space is from 0x0000_0000 to 0x0000_BFFF.
+The memory space is from 0x0000_0000 to 0x000B_FFFF.
+The RAM is connected to both the external bus and the internal bus.
+Both buses use the same address space to access the RAM.

 Scalar Scratch-pad Memory (SSM)